 Recommendations for CODIS follow-up were discussed previously.
 There is also a need to evaluate gaps in the number of qualifying samples that are collected to begin with.
-It is recommended that DPS identify a working group to evaluate ways to improve collaboration with the court system, local law enforcement, Department of Law, and Department of Corrections to increase timely samples collected from qualifying individuals.
-This may include discussions around the timing of collection and by what entity.
-The working group would be tasked with identifying and providing recommendations for gaps along the entire spectrum of CODIS sample collection from the point of collect, to analysis, to distribution and follow-up.
+Since the interim report was published, DPS created a working group to evaluate ways to improve collaboration with the court system, local law enforcement, Department of Law, and Department of Corrections to increase timely samples collected from qualifying individuals.
+The working group identified the gaps and have started addressing the issue of owed DNA.
+The working group also recommended developing a statewide tracking system for CODIS hits, which DPS has initiated.
+This program system will track Law Enforcement actions in response to when a CODIS hit letter is issued, thereby increasing transparency and accountability regarding CODIS hit investigations.